PBrockmann/ipython_ferretmagic/README.md

 ## Usage

-In Ipython, load the magics:
+In IPython, load the magics:

     In [2]: %reload_ext ferretmagic